Goals

 Some things to try:

-- What happens if you try to register a handler before initializing the module?
+- What error results if you try to register a gpio interrupt handler before initializing the gpio interrupts module?

-- What happens if you try to init the interrupts module more than once?
+- What error results if you try to init the interrupts module more than once?

-- What happens if the interrupt handler does not clear the event?
+- What error results if the interrupt handler does not clear the event?

 5) Coordinate between main and interrupt

-You want to change the program to now redraw once in response to a button click rather than continuously update.
+You want to change the program to redraw once in response to each button click and otherwise wait quietly rather than continuously redraw.
 This requires that the interrupt and main code share state.

 Edit the code within the loop in main